Disclosure: This post may contain affiliate links. If you purchase through these links, I may earn a small commission at no extra cost to you.

 - Short grain rice

-Japanese Rice I Use
+Japanese Rice to Try

-This can be a little confusing at first.
+This can be confusing at first.

 There are more than 300 varieties of rice grown in Japan, across different regions of the country.